rust-lang/rfcs/text/0000-target-tier-policy.md

 patches that fail to build on a target.
 Thus, we place requirements that ensure the target will not block forward progress of the Rust project.

-- Any new tier 2 target requires compiler team approval based on these requirements.
+Any new tier 2 target requires compiler team approval based on these requirements.

-- In addition, the infrastructure team must approve the integration of the target into Continuous Integration (CI), and the tier 2 CI-related requirements.
-This review and approval will typically take place in the PR adding the target to CI.
+In addition, the infrastructure team must approve the integration of the target into Continuous Integration (CI), and the tier 2 CI-related requirements.
+This review and approval may take place in a PR adding the target to CI.

 - A tier 2 target must have value to people other than its maintainers.
 - Any new tier 2 target must have a designated team of developers (the "target development team" or "target maintainers") on call to consult on